dlt-hub/verified-sources/sources/standard/inbox/README.md

 ## Functionality

-### inbox_source source

-This is a dlt source that collects inbox emails and, if `attachments=True`, return the attachments as filesystem object to be used with file transformers.

 ### messages_uids resource

 This is a dlt resource that connects to the IMAP server, logs in to the email account, and fetches email messages from the specified folder ('INBOX' by default).
 It yields a dictionary containing only message UID.

-### read_messages resource
+### get_message_content transformer

-This dlt transformer resource takes an email message items from another resource (e.g.
-`messages_uids`) and fetches the corresponding email messages using their UID.
+This dlt transformer takes an email message items from another resource (e.g. `messages_uids`) and fetches the corresponding email messages using their UID.
 It yields a dictionary containing email metadata such as message UID, message ID, sender, subject, date, modification date, content type, and email body.

-### get_attachments_by_uid resource
+### get_attachments resource

 This dlt transformer resource takes an email message items from another resource (e.g.
 `messages_uids`) and extracts attachments from the email message using their UID.
 It connects to the IMAP server, fetches the email message by its UID, and return a file objects as filesystem.
-It yields a dictionary containing email metadata such as message UID, sender, date, content type, etc. It can be used with the same transformers used for filesystem.
+It yields a dictionary containing email metadata such as message UID, sender, date, content type, etc.
+It can be used with the same transformers used for filesystem.

-## Example
+## Examples

-Here's an example of how to use the `inbox_source` to fetch inbox emails and save attachments to a local folder:
+Here is an example of how to use the `messages_uids` to fetch uids and two transformers `get_attachments` to get the attachments and `copy_files` to copy the attachments to a local folder.

 ```python
 import dlt
 from inbox import inbox_source

 # configure the pipeline with your destination details
 pipeline = dlt.pipeline(